 The critical point in the method is the start of the scanning protocol.
 At this point, the beginning of the PET acquisition must be time-locked to the beginning of the BOLD-fMRI sequence (if using simultaneous MR-PET), as well as the start of the stimulus presentation.
 Stimulus onsets and durations must be able to be locked to the onset of the scan for the first-level models.
 In the bolus-only protocol, the bolus should be delivered at the beginning of the PET acquisition to capture the peak signal (Figure 4).
 In the infusion-only protocol, the beginning of the infusion should be locked to the PET acquisition, to ensure accurate modelling of the uptake at the first-level.
 In the bolus/infusion protocol, the bolus should be time-locked to the PET acquisition, with the infusion starting at a known, short period, after the bolus.
 In order for the procedures to flow correctly within this short time period, each of the staff members (NMT, RG, RA) should be adequately prepared prior to the start of the scan (Figure 1).
-Dress rehearsals are recommended to choreograph the timing of this critical stage.
+‘Dress rehearsals’ are recommended to choreograph the timing of this critical stage.

-To date, approximately 60 subjects have been tested using one of these protocols (the largest number using the infusion-only protocol).
+To date, approximately 60 subjects have been tested using one of these protocols in our lab (the largest number using the infusion-only protocol).
 There are two common causes of subject attrition or acquisition failure.
 (1) Researchers are unable to cannulate the participant due to difficulty finding veins.
 To address this, all participants must drink at least two glasses of water before the scan.
 If only one cannula can be achieved, blood sampling is omitted for that participant.
 (2) Participants are unable to complete the scan.
 Unlike MRI, the PET acquisition cannot be paused and restarted.
 The most common causes of in-scan participant withdrawal are due to toilet breaks and difficulty with thermal regulation.
 Participants have reported that the requirement to consume water before the scan increases the need to urinate.
 Thus, all participants are required to do so prior to scanning.
 Participants have also reported that the infusion of the tracer leaves them feeling very cold, and shivering is triggered in some people.
 Previous studies have shown that ambient temperature can influence artefactual activity in FDG-PET scans46.
 This issue is addressed by using a disposable quilt for all participants during the scan.

 Results are shown at the individual subject level for the three administration protocols.
-As expected, the blood plasma radioactivity concentration (Figure 3) had the largest peak for the bolus-only protocol, but the most sustained radioactivity in the bolus/infusion protocol.
+As expected, the blood plasma radioactivity concentration (Figure 3) had the largest peak for the bolus-only protocol, but the most sustained radioactivity was obtained in the bolus/infusion protocol.
 The plasma concentration was lowest for the infusion-only protocol.
 For both the infusion-only and bolus/infusion protocols, the concentration decreased at the time the infusion ceased.
 PET signal across the ROIs (Figure 4Bii) showed the largest signal in the bolus/infusion protocol.
 This participant also showed the clearest differentiation between the ROIs.
 Qualitatively, the PET signal was weakest in the infusion-only protocol.
 It is possible that the infusion-only protocol would yield better results in a longer experiment (&gt;50 min).
 However, this would likely increase the rate of participant attrition.
 In the first-level general linear models, model error was much greater in the infusion-only protocol compared to the bolus-only and bolus/infusion protocols (Figure 4iii).
 Signal-to-noise during the task periods (Figure 5) suggested that the most stable signal across the recording period was obtained using the bolus/infusion protocol.
 Further studies are required to determine if these effects are sustained in a larger sample.